Spider-Man and Zoids: The Black Zoid saga

-Silverman had not been killed and, using the technology from the Zoid factory, was able to construct a titanic Black Zoid: a being with incredible firepower which constantly sheds an outer shell to reveal a new foe underneath.
+Silverman had not been killed and, using the technology from the Zoid factory, constructed a titanic Black Zoid: a being with incredible firepower which constantly sheds an outer shell to reveal a new foe underneath.
 From issues 40–46, Silverman rampaged across Zoidstar, reduced to a seething hatred and desire to make Heller suffer.
 Zoidzilla's android pilot is destroyed; the Blue army is reduced to disarray, so the Namer takes command and has them rebuild their leader.
 The Black Zoid attacks and massacres the Blue forces.
 The mighty Gore manages to strike it down, but it sheds its outer shell and uses its inner form—armed with a bladed weapon—to behead Gore, and a terrified Heller attempts and fails to stop it in Gorgon.
 Meanwhile, Krark takes advantage of this (and of Mammoth's incompetent leadership of the Red Zoids) to form his united Zoid army.

 Griff pilots Zoidzilla against the Black Zoid, almost losing his mind in the process due to a dangerous mental interface, and his firepower initially takes down the Black Zoid, only for its next inner form—armed with wings—to bring him down.
 At this point, Krark turns up with his alliance and a vicious air battle brings down the Black Zoid.
 However, the Black Zoid revives with its final inner form—a walking head—but is finally struck down by a giant welding device from a Blue Zoid factory that the Namer and the Celeste crew managed to use as a weapon.
-Silverman then emerges from the wreckage to attack Heller directly.
-The captain viciously attacks and when Silverman's body is destroyed, his head detaches and sprouts small legs (similar to the monster in The Thing) and Heller has to beat it to death.
-One of three epilogues show one of Silverman's arms still active and moving and a speech bubble reading "I... hate you....
-Heller", suggesting he is not dead yet.
+Silverman then emerges from the wreckage to attack Heller directly, but is beaten to death by Heller.

 The next few issues involve the mercenaries preparing to invade Zoidstar on behalf of the Cybersol Corporation; Griff battling for control of his mind against Zoidzilla's influence from the mental interface and suffering amnesia; The Celeste crew and Heller continuing to work to survive with the Namer on Zoidstar; Redhorn making his return and killing Mammoth for control of the Red Zoids, but with the possibility that he too will return; the Blue Zoids rebuilding; a new kind of "Renegade" Zoids that are created by automated Zoid factories to fight Krark's army; and Krark gaining new recruits as his plans begin to move forward.
 Issue 50 also revealed a strange alien lifeform was behind the Zoid Wars, and assumingly using it for something worse, all as part of "a game", with the entire universe as "their playroom", with everyone and everything in it "nothing but toys", and that, most daunting of all, "the game is about to begin".